-Use your fogger in shady areas of your yard, such as under trees, near standing water, and any other dark or moist spots where mosquitoes might rest and hide.
-Mosquito foggers should not be used near regions where beneficial insects such as bees or butterflies live, as the insecticide in these items will harm those insects as well.
+Use your fogger in shady areas of your yard, such as under trees, near-standing water, and any other dark or moist spots where mosquitoes might rest and hide.
+Mosquito foggers should not be used near regions where beneficial insects such as bees or butterflies live, as the insecticide in these items will also harm those insects.

 Aerosol can fogger